 Ah, the devil communicates in Italian.
-How very fitting: Black Metal moving closer to Rome, spiked fists and all.
+How very fitting.
+Black Metal moving closer to Rome, spiked fists and all.
 But then Darkend are speaking in tongues on The Canticle of Shadows – many tongues.

 Darkend do call themselves Extreme Ritual Art or Metal and listening to The Canticle of Shadows, they got a point.
 This is going beyond the ‘usual’ Melodic Black Metal offerings we get to hear and these guys have a lot to offer.

 If anything, The Canticle of Shadows is a louder and more intense version of their former brethren Assassine and Grand Guignol – Book I. And they have lost some of this distinct Cradle of Filth flavor that was very evident on Grand Guignol for example, which in my book is a very positive point.
-Noteworthy are the lengths of the tracks too, none of the seven present being shorter than 4 1/2 minutes.
+Noteworthy are the lengths of the tracks, too, none of the seven present being shorter than 4 1/2 minutes.
 This in itself is usually a good sign, only here some of that stuff comes along as a bit stretched.

-Something that only becomes apparent after listening some time to Canticle.
-Methinks that they brickwalled this record like there is no tomorrow.
+Something that only becomes apparent after listening for some time to Canticle.
+Methinks that they brick-walled this record like there is no tomorrow.
 And this results in a sound assault that is very intense and unvaried, leading to listening fatigue relatively quickly.
-In the end you get the impression of having heard the same thing all over again, which indeed is not true, when taking a closer look at the ingredients available in this Black Metal pot.
+You also get the impression of having heard the same thing all over again.
+And this is, indeed, not true, once you take a closer look at the ingredients available in this Black Metal pot.

-Then Sakis Tolis, known for his involvement with Rotting Christ on Congressus Cum Daemone and last, but not least, Labes C. Necrothytus from Abysmal Grief on Il Velo Delle Ombre.
-Now, all this firepower should have an impact.
-Right?
-Well, sadly the aforementioned lavishly applied sound limiters kind of mushed these tracks the same way, so here we go.
+Then Sakis Tolis, known for his involvement with Rotting Christ on Congressus Cum Daemone.
+And last, but not least, Labes C. Necrothytus from Abysmal Grief on Il Velo Delle Ombre.
+Now, all this firepower really had an impact.

 You’ve got to wait to the last track of The Canticle of Shadows, though, to get to the real good stuff.
 Congressus Cum Daemone (the one featuring Sakis Tolis) will take you on a pretty stiff ride down that hellish pit.
 A low to mid-tempo track with cool riffing, but the soloing on that one is outstanding in context with the theme of the track.

 Now, to really appreciate their musical powers and the somewhat famous scene effects, I probably gotta go see them live.
 There the different elements will be better discernible than on this disc, as it is presented today.

 The Canticle of Shadows was not an easy one to rate.
 Given the excellent musical prowess of the band and the inventive nature of their style, this should have turned out to be a great record fetching slightly less than the top spot.
-As it happens, the mixing and mastering crew (I suspect..) carefully murdered what should be superb Ritual Black Metal and this will knock a few points off the rating.
-A pity, if you look at the complete offering, which overall is very good and deserves a lot of credit.
+Yet, the aforementioned shortcomings did pull the ranking down some.